Portuguese conquest of Hormuz: Portuguese administration

-In 1521 the king of Bahrein, a vassal of Hormuz rebelled against Hormuzi suzerainty, refusing to pay the due tribute; Bahrain was then conquered by António Correia with the support of Hormuzi troops, and annexed to the Kingdom of Hormuz.
+In 1521 the king of Bahrain, a vassal of Hormuz rebelled against Hormuzi suzerainty, refusing to pay the due tribute; Bahrain was then conquered by António Correia with the support of Hormuzi troops, and annexed to the Kingdom of Hormuz.
 Henceforth it was administered by an Hormuzi governor.
 Later that year, the city of Hormuz itself rose in revolt against the Portuguese, but it was suppressed.
 In 1523, Sohar in Oman likewise rebelled, but it was pacified by Dom Luís de Menezes, while Muscat and Qalhat rebelled in 1526 but were likewise pacified.

 In 1552, Ottoman vessels under the command of Piri Reis attacked the city, but he failed to capture it.
-Hormuz, and the Persian Gulf as a whole, would see intense competition between the Ottomans and Portuguese during the 1550s as part of the Ottoman-Portuguese conflicts (1538-1559).
+Hormuz, and the Persian Gulf as a whole, would see intense competition between the Ottomans and Portuguese during the 1550s as part of the Ottoman–Portuguese conflicts.
 Portuguese and Turkish fleets would clash before Hormuz in 1553 at the Battle of the Strait of Hormuz and in 1554 at the Battle of the Gulf of Oman, the Turks being destroyed outright in the latter.
 In 1559, the Ottomans made a final attempt to capture Bahrain, but failed.

 An account of the history of Hormuz was first published in Europe in 1569, when the Portuguese friar Gaspar da Cruz published in Évora the "Chronicle of the Kingdom of Hormuz", likely translated from original documents during his stay in the city; he included it in his Tratado das Cousas da China, the first European book with an exclusive focus on China.

 Hormuz would remain a Portuguese client-state until the fall of Hormuz to a combined English-Persian force in 1622.